 Create an Azure Active Directory tenant to use with Power BI

-Learn how to create a new Azure Active Directory (Azure AD) tenant for use with your custom application using the Power BI REST APIs.
+Learn how to create a new Azure Active Directory (Azure AD) tenant for a custom application that calls Power BI REST APIs.

-A tenant is representative of an organization within Azure Active Directory.
-It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
+A tenant represents an organization in Azure Active Directory.
+It's a dedicated Azure AD service instance that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.

-Once you have an Azure AD tenant, you can define an application and assign permissions so your application can make use of the Power BI REST APIs.
+Once you have an Azure AD tenant, you can define an application and assign it permissions so it can call Power BI REST APIs.

 Your organization may already have an Azure AD tenant that you can use for your application.
-You can make use of that tenant for your application needs or you can create a new tenant specifically for your application.
-This article looks at how to create a new tenant.
+You can also create a new tenant specifically for your application.
+This article shows how to create a new tenant.

 Create an Azure Active Directory tenant